piercemcgeough/base-php-app/ReadMe.md

-Base App ready to rock with PHPUnit and PSR-4 autoloading
+Base App ready to rock with PHPUnit and PSR-4 autoloading.